YoonjungChoi/CMPE255_TEAM10/paper/paper.md

 Table 3.
 SVM's accuracies with respective feature vector sets.

-**Observation:** We observed that the count vectorizer feature vector set resulted in better accuracy(0.799) rather than other feature vectors sets.
+**Observation:** We observed that the count vectorizer feature vector set resulted in better accuracy(0.799) than other feature vectors' sets.
 Word2Vec applied PCA feature vector set has better accuracy than Word2vec feature vector set.

+**Parameter Tuning:**

 We adjusted parameters SVM to improve better accuracy with the count vectorizer feature data set.

 SVM has also parameters for regularization.
 C is the inverse strength of the regularization.
 Gamma is the kernel coefficient.
 If Gamma sets ‘scale’, then it uses 1 / (n_features * X.var()).
 SVM has a kernel parameter for kernel trick, which is a simple method where a non linear data is projected onto a higher dimension space so as to make it easier to classify the data where it could be linearly divided by a plane [17].
 We trained by making several models with C(default=1), kernels, gamma(default='scale') and other parameters.
 Sigmoid Kernel refers to a neural network field and is equivalent to a two-layer, perceptron neural network.

-The below is the code snippet for optimazation.
-As a result, default parameters have better accuracy.
+Below is the code snippet for optimazation:

 ```
 svm_clf = SVM(kernel='sigmoid')
 ```

-We obtained the result and confusion matrix of the model.
+Results and confusion matrix of the model can be viewed below.

 |SVM     | Accuracy | Recall | Precision | F1 Score |
 |--------|----------|--------|-----------|----------|